-Delegates are invited to take part in this initiative as well, and to choose low-carbon options when they attend the Forum.
+Delegates are invited to take part in this initiative as well, to offset the carbon footprint associated with their travel and to choose low-carbon options when they attend the Forum.

 In addition, FENS encourages attendees to participate in an action that aims to support the Woodland Trust in Scotland that works to improve local environmental diversity.
 As part of the registration process, attendees are invited to make a 5-euro donation in support of the Loch Arkaig pine forest, a local sustainability and biodiversity project in the Scottish Highlands (learn more).
 Each delegate’s donation will be fully matched by FENS.